-We've come a long way in the last few decades, but for many young people SMYAL remains the only place where they can openly and safely be themselves.
-Lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth are at greater risk than their heterosexual peers for physical abuse, homelessness, suicide, HIV infection, substance abuse, and dropping out of school.
-Newly-focused on youth leadership, SMYAL enables teens to build confidence, develop life skills, and engage their peers in service and advocacy projects.
-And the Youth Center provides a supportive, welcoming environment for those rejected by their families and isolated from their communities.
-Support and discussion groups explore self-esteem, health, sexual activity, drug abuse, and violence protection; free HIV testing, counseling, and referral are offered to everyone.
-Committed to a better world for the next generation, SMYAL trains schools to work with LGBTQ youth in an effective, affirming way and advocates for services that these youth need as they grow up.
-Some young people believe that assault and harassment are just the facts of life.
+We've come a long way in the last few decades, but lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth are still at greater risk than their heterosexual peers for physical abuse, homelessness, suicide, HIV infection, and dropping out of school.
+Committed to a better world for the next generation, SMYAL builds LGBTQ youth leaders, empowering them to engage their peers in service and advocacy projects.
+Teens create and manage Gay-Straight Alliances at their schools (proven to reduce bullying and harassment); youth trained in HIV prevention educate their peers about safer sex; and outstanding young leaders receive academic scholarships in recognition of their courage.
+Meanwhile, the Youth Center provides a safe, supportive space where teens can openly be themselves.
+Support groups explore self-esteem, health, sexual activity, drug abuse, and violence protection; free HIV testing and counseling are offered to all.
+SMYAL also trains teachers, social workers, and medical professionals to work with LGBTQ youth in an effective and affirming way.
+Some young people believe that harassment and isolation are facts of life.
 We know better.

 Headquarters: DC-Ward 6